 How do I process a Private Student Loan application?

 - Make sure that you have completed the FAFSA and considered all of your federal financing options first, including Federal Direct Stafford Loans, Graduate PLUS Loans and/or Parent PLUS Loans.

 - Consider applying with a willing, creditworthy co-signer.

-- Carefully review the Saint Xavier University Historical Private Lender List below, along with other lender options, to compare loan products, and apply for the product that best suits your eligibility and needs.
+- Carefully review the Saint Xavier University Historical Private Lender List below, along with other lender options, to compare loan products and apply for the product that best suits your eligibility and needs.

 - Submit the completed Self-Certification Form.

 - The lender with whom the student and/or co-signer apply will conduct a pre-approval credit investigation and notify the applicant(s) as to approval or denial.
-If approved by a lender for a Private Student Loan, the student and co-signer will need to review the Master Promissory Note (MPN) for accuracy, sign, and return to the lender.
+If approved by a lender for a Private Student Loan, the student (and co-signer, if applicable) will need to review the Master Promissory Note (MPN) for accuracy, sign and return to the lender.
 Most lenders will offer an e-sign option online.

 You have the right to select any lender you wish for an alternative loan.
 Many lenders offer attractive terms and conditions which you can find by searching the Internet.